KrailOrg/krail/docs/tutorial/eclipse.md

 Install the [Vaadin Plugin for Eclipse](https://vaadin.com/eclipse)

 ## Create a new Vaadin Project
+Configure JDK 8 as Runtime in Eclipse

+Configure the Tomcat Apache 8 Server Environment [search the web how to](https://www.google.de/?q=eclipse+setup+tomcat+server+8)

-File -> New -> Other ...
+File -> New -> Other...
 Vaadin -> Vaadin 7 Project

-Give it a Name and select the Target-Runtime (Apache Tomcat v8) and Java 1.8 Select the Deployment configuration : Servlet (default)
+Give the Project a name (e.g.Tutorial) and select the Target-Runtime (Apache Tomcat v8) and Java 1.8

+Select the Deployment configuration : Servlet (default)

 Hit Button Finish (or Next to configure some more Details like Pakage Names)